thesandboxgame/sandbox-smart-contracts/docs/tutorials/developing-first-feature.md

 ### Create a branch & a pull request

+#### With Jira (Recommended)

 The recommended way to create a branch associated to a ticket is to use the Git integration plugin on Jira.
 Edit your ticket and on the menu, select `Open Git Integration`, it auto-selects the name of the branch based on the name of the ticket.
 Click the button `Create branch` to create a branch for this ticket.
 Repeat the same process to create a WIP (draft) pull request.

+#### With git

+If the jira plugin is inactive, you can still create a branch using git in a terminal.
+The branch name has to start with the name of the ticket.
+Don't forget to create your branch from master.

+!!! example
+    ```shell
+    git checkout master
+    git pull
+    git checkout -b TSBBLOC-xxx-name-of-your-branch
+    ```

 ### Checkout the branch